WeakViper/CarParkingManagement/Milestones/README.md

 We have organized everything in this folder for the convenience of the teaching team.\

-The SQL scripts is at Database/init_db.sql
+The SQL script is at Database/init_db.sql